mdcssw/ffm_test_with_rknn/blogpost.md

 The toolkit gives us the [shared library (`librknnrt.so`)](https://github.com/rockchip-linux/rknn-toolkit2/blob/master/rknpu2/runtime/Android/librknn_api/armeabi-v7a/librknnrt.so) as well as the [C header file (`rknn_matmul_api.h`)](https://github.com/rockchip-linux/rknn-toolkit2/blob/master/rknpu2/runtime/Android/librknn_api/include/rknn_matmul_api.h) in order to communicate with the NPU.
 To evaluate whether that would be useful for our embedded Java, we tested it!
 To do that, we used [`jextract`](https://github.com/openjdk/jextract) to generate a bunch of Java boilerplate code, and we used it to write a Java program that uses the NPU.
-On top of that, we developed code similar to a C++ micro-benchmark implemented by **TODOADDAUTHORANDLINK**.
+On top of that, we developed code similar to a C++ micro-benchmark implemented by [Martin Chang](https://clehaxze.tw/gemlog/2023/09-02-benchmarking-rk3588-npu-matrix-multiplcation-performance-ep2.gmi).

 ## Data first, code later